MAsuamah/book-it/README.md

 ### Personal Catalogue
 Clicking on the `See Your Books` option will present you with your own personal catalogue.
-In this catalogue you will be presented with your saved books including the book’s title, author, description, image, a link to that book on the Google Books site, and a button to remove a book from my account.
+In this catalogue you will be presented with your saved books including the book’s title, author, description, image, a link to that book on the Google Books site, and a button to remove a book from your account.

 ![screencapture-masuamah-book-it-herokuapp-saved-2021-07-17-16_18_09](https://user-images.githubusercontent.com/77217156/126048587-1aedcaf8-37b7-4880-a022-98b614348eb8.png)